theupdateframework/python-tuf/docs/adr/0010-repository-library-design.md

 python-tuf could define a tiny repository API that
-* provides carefully selected core functionality (like core snapshot update) but...
+* provides carefully selected core functionality (like core snapshot update)
-* does not implement all repository actions itself, instead i makes it easy for the application code to do them
+* does not implement all repository actions itself, instead it makes it easy for the application code to do them
 * leaves application details to specific implementations (examples of decisions a library should not always decide: "are targets stored with the repo?",